uddhavdave/huffman/README.md

-# Huffman Coding
+# Huffman Encoding
-Huffman Coding is the base of all lossless compression algorithms used in formats like WEBP and PNG.
+Huffman Encoding is the base of all lossless compression algorithms used in formats like WEBP and PNG.
 This variable length encoding method uses the disparity of frequencies of letters in data to assign unique codes to each letter where the most common letter is assigned a shorter encoding which saves space and vice versa.
 Modern implementations have added on top of this method and added patterns to the encoding to achieve even greater compression.

-This repository contains a basic implementation of Huffman Coding compression where couple of assumptions are made to create a complete proof of concept solution.
+This repository contains a basic implementation of Huffman Encoding compression where couple of assumptions are made to create a complete proof of concept solution.

 ## Assumptions